-My Spending Freeze Challenge: Stop Buying Clothes for a Year
+My Spending Freeze: How to Stop Buying Clothes for a Year

-It’s not that I didn’t have the money.
-The price wasn’t a factor either, since it was on clearance.
-The issue was a promise I made to myself at the beginning of 2016 to stop buying clothes until 2017.
+It’s not that I didn’t have any money.
+The price wasn’t a factor, either, since it was on clearance.
+The issue was a promise I made to myself at the beginning of that year to stop buying clothes until the end of the year.

-For all of 2016, I was on a clothing fast, just like a nutritional one.
 I restricted myself by not buying unnecessary clothing.
-The rules of this spending freeze were simple: Stop buying clothes of any kind, including shoes or accessories.
-I could borrow or trade (which I did somewhat frequently), but I couldn’t use money to purchase anything unless it was explicitly necessary.
+The rules of this spending freeze were simple: Stop buying clothes of any kind, including shoes and accessories.
+I could borrow or trade (which I did somewhat frequently), but I couldn’t use actual money to purchase anything unless it was explicitly necessary.

 While it’s easy to understand the rules of the clothing fast, sticking to the plan was much harder than I anticipated.

-The temptation was everywhere!
-Because I’m constantly shopping for my growing daughter, it’s not as if I could avoid places like Target or Walmart, where women’s clothing screams for your attention, with two-for-one sales and clearance racks galore.
-Then there were needs I couldn’t foresee, like having to sell and buy some of my shirts as part of a fundraiser.
+The temptation was everywhere.
+Because I am constantly shopping for my growing daughter, it’s not as if I could avoid places like Target or Walmart, where women’s clothing screams for your attention, with two-for-one sales and clearance racks galore.
+Then there were needs I couldn’t foresee, like having to sell and buy some tops as part of a fundraiser.